hrmJ/qaGame/qaBlog1.md

 Nothing new here: the "workspaces" part is familiar, but does not really seem like the place to write configuration for the different parts of the monorepo.

 Here's the catch: it was way simpler than I thought.
-No need to configure: just start creating apps by adding content to the apps folder.
+No need to configure, just start creating apps by adding content to the apps folder.
 To add a backend just start a regular nodejs project in, say, `apps/backend`.
 To start a frontend create `apps/frontend`.
 For my use case, I went with the following structure: